-Writer and broadcaster, son of film director/producer Leslie Norman (The Cruel Sea, Dunkirk etc).
+Barry Norman was a writer and broadcaster, son of film director/producer Leslie Norman (The Cruel Sea, Dunkirk etc).
 Show business editor of the Daily Mail until made redundant in 1971 - a huge insult at the time but, in retrospect, the nicest thing the Mail ever did for him.
 Subsequently freelance humourous columnist for The Guardian, TV critic/ feature writer for The Times and scriptwriter for the Flook strip cartoon in the Daily Mail, then writer/presenter of BBC’s movie review programme Film 72 - 98, also writer and presenter of numerous BBC TV documentaries including The Hollywood Greats, The Film Greats, The Movie Greats and Talking Pictures.
-Rejected proffered BBC contract in 1998 to join Sky TV, never again to be spoken to by any member of the BBC hierarchy.
-On radio has presented, among others, the Today programme on Radio 4, Going Places and Breakaway and was the first chairman of The News Quiz.
-More recently has written/presented radio documentaries on Sidney Poitier and the 60th anniversary of the Cannes Film Festival.
-Turns up from time to time in dictionary corner on Countdown and also presents a one-man show in small theatres all over Britain.
-A second edition of ‘Barry Norman’s Interactive Film Quiz‘ DVD is on sale for this Christmas.
-Meanwhile, he has written ten novels and nine other books (mostly film related).
+On radio he presented, among others, the Today programme on Radio 4, Going Places and Breakaway and was the first chairman of The News Quiz.
+More recently he wrote/presented radio documentaries on Sidney Poitier and the 60th anniversary of the Cannes Film Festival.
+He turned up from time to time in dictionary corner on Countdown and also presented a one-man show in small theatres all over Britain.
+Meanwhile, he wrote ten novels and nine other books (mostly film related).